VA Disability Benefits for Arthritis in the Ankle

 - 10% – moderate limitation of motion

-This rating criteria is most commonly used for veterans with osteoarthritis in the ankle when it results in a higher disability evaluation.
+This rating criterion is most commonly used for veterans with osteoarthritis in the ankle when it results in a higher disability evaluation.

 - VA Disability Benefits for Allergic Rhinitis